winitzki/scall/tutorial/programming_dhall.md

 Suppose `F` is a bifunctor; that is,  `F a b` is covariant with respect to both `a` and `b`.
 Then we may define   recursive functors `C` and `D` by `C a = LFix (F a)` and `D a = GFix (F a)`.

-We will find that the functors `C` and `D` are applicative as long as `F` has a certain kind of `zip` method adapted for bifunctors.
+In this section, we will show that the functor `D` is applicative as long as `F` has   certain  `zip`-like method adapted for bifunctors.
+The more difficult case of the functor `C` will be treated in the next section.

-As it turns out, there are several possible ways of defining a `zip` method for bifunctors, and each of those possibilities has its uses.
+As it turns out, there are several possible ways of defining a `zip`-like method for bifunctors, and each of those possibilities has its uses.
 In the previous section, we have defined the typeclasses `Applicative1` and `Applicative12` that describe applicative-like properties for bifunctors.
 We found that `Applicative1` is useful for defining `Applicative` evidence for universally quantified types, while `Applicative12` can be used for existentially quantified types.
 The same technique extends to least fixpoints and greatest fixpoints.